How to stay motivated when life gets in the way

 When you are trying to achieve something (such as learning French), you typically focus on the goal, and on the gap between where you are (let’s say you suck at French) and where you want to be (speaking French well).
 This can be pretty demotivating.

 It is actually one of the reasons for the intermediate plateau: you actually make progress, but you don’t see it because you are so focussed on everything you have to learn, that you can’t even see all the things you have learned already.

 Of course keeping your eyes on the prize is important.
 But once in awhile, don’t forget to look back at all you have accomplished already.

 I find this extremely rewarding and motivating.
 For this reason I have built this process into the design of Your Roadmap to Fluency, and the Fluency Worksheet.

 As you go back to it to update it with your progress, you get to look back at all you have accomplished.
 You will see that actually, you have learned a lot.
 And you deserve at least a pat on the back - or any reward you’d like to have.

 If you haven’t grabbed the fluency worksheet yet, do your future self a favour and grab it now.
 You will be happy to have it and be able to look back at your progress.

 Remember why you started.

-Have a master plan to know what to do next - or even better: get Your Roadmap to Fluency, personally created by me, just for you.
+Have a master plan to know what to do next - or even better: work with me as your coach.
+We always start by creating a master plan called Your Roadmap to Fluency.

 Stay in the room and keep your study around.